curi/websites/essays/2019-12-10-kirzner-review.md

 This is representative of other comments by Kirzner.
 It’s important for understanding the review’s tone and approach.
 Above, I intentionally avoided quoting comments like these to focus on the issues, but that made the quotes I discussed somewhat unrepresentative of the whole review.

 This quote is hypocritical because Kirzner criticizes Reisman for making blunt, offensive, alienating statements (as you can see in this quote, and he says it elsewhere too).
-Kirzner himself does that to Reisman in the review.
+But Kirzner himself does that to Reisman throughout the review, including in this quote and the next one.

 > Intellectual honesty must prevent one from sharing such acceptance.

 This is an example of Kirzner calling his opponents (not only Reisman but Reisman’s fans) intellectually dishonest.
 It comes after Kirzner’s criticisms of Reisman for (allegedly) being too intolerant of people he disagrees with.

 It also comes after Kirzner criticized Reisman for criticizing the “willful dishonesty” of the environmentalist movement.
-I had thought Kirzner meant that questioning people’s honesty was outside the scope of acceptable debate.
+I had thought Kirzner meant that questioning people’s honesty was outside the scope of acceptable debate, but then he did it himself.

 Note that Reisman wasn’t just throwing out insults.
 To go with his claim about dishonesty, Reisman presented a direct quote (from *Discover* magazine) of a leading environmentalist advocating being less than “honest”, scaring the public, and leaving out doubts.

 > [One of Reisman’s ideas] is extremely cumbersome, and not at all necessarily superior to a number of mainstream textbook treatments